-Inderjit N. Kaur joined the University of Michigan School of Music, Theatre & Dance faculty in 2018.
-She is an ethnomusicologist specializing in South Asian musical cultures.
-Her research interests include affect, senses, phenomenology, and transnationalism.
-In addition to her PhD in music, Kaur also holds a PhD in agricultural and resource economics and taught economics for several years before switching her career to music.
+Inderjit N. Kaur is an ethnomusicologist specializing in South Asian musical cultures.
+Her analytical interests include affect, senses, phenomenology, and transnationalism.
+In addition to her PhD in music (from UC Berkeley), Kaur also holds a PhD in Agricultural and Resource Economics (from UC Berkeley as well), and taught economics for several years before switching her career to music.

-Kaur has received extensive training in vocal khyāl (North Indian classical music), and Bharat Nātyam (South Indian classical dance), and has been an amateur singer of Sikh sacred song.
+Kaur has received extensive training in vocal khyāl (North Indian classical music), and Bharat Nātyam (South Indian classical dance).

 Kaur’s teaching include undergraduate courses on North Indian classical music, Bollywood song, and World Music, and graduate seminars on affect and sensory studies.
 Her doctoral advisees include students working on topics such as Punjabi musicians in Canada, and queer music in Israel.
 She welcomes students in all areas of South Asian expressive culture as well as in analytical areas of her research.

 Between music and economics, Kaur has taught previously at the University of California, Berkeley; University of California, Santa Cruz; Santa Clara University, and the University of San Francisco.

 South Asian Studies